xtensor-stack/xsimd/docs/source/basic_usage.rst

 -----------------------------

-Here is an example that computes the mean of two batches, using the best architecture available, based on compile time informations:
+Here is an example that computes the mean of two batches, using the best architecture available, based on compile time information:

 .. literalinclude:: ../../test/doc/manipulating_abstract_batches.cpp